harivonyR/login-attendance-electron-app/README.md

 **Clone and run for a quick way to see Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/latest/tutorial/quick-start) within the Electron documentation.

 A basic Electron application needs just these files:

 - `package.json` - Points to the app's main file and lists its details and dependencies.